OctopusDeploy/blog/blog/2021-10/using-google-cloud-secret-manager-with-octopus/index.md

 - **Google Cloud Project**: Specify the default project.
 This sets the `CLOUDSDK_CORE_PROJECT` environment variable.
 - **Google Cloud Region**: Specify the default region.
 This sets the `CLOUDSDK_COMPUTE_REGION` environment variable.
 - **Google Cloud Zone**: Specify the default zone.
 This sets the `CLOUDSDK_COMPUTE_ZONE` environment variable.
-- **Secret names to retrieve**: Specify the names of the secrets to be returned from Secret Manager in Google Cloud, in the format: `SecretName SecretVersion | OutputVariableName` where:
+- **Secret names to retrieve**: Specify the names of the secrets to return from Secret Manager in Google Cloud, in the format: `SecretName SecretVersion | OutputVariableName` where:

     - `SecretName` is the name of the Secret to retrieve.
     - `SecretVersion` is the version of the secret to retrieve. *If this value isn't specified, the latest version will be retrieved*.